The Anti Mother

-The Anti Mother (sometimes referred to as Norma Jean vs. The Anti Mother) is the fourth studio album from metalcore band Norma Jean.
+The Anti Mother (sometimes referred to as Norma Jean vs. The Anti Mother) is the fourth studio album by American metalcore band Norma Jean.
 It is the first release to feature new drummer Chris Raines, making Chris Day and Scottie Henry the only members of the band to have appeared on all albums released by Norma Jean up to that point.

 Album information

 Norma Jean added several guest musicians to The Anti Mother, including Page Hamilton of Helmet, Chino Moreno of Deftones and Cove Reber of Saosin, they have also stated that, "We are not just doing "guest vocal" spots for them either... every band does that... we are going to write songs with them".
 The album was also produced by Ross Robinson, who had previously produced Norma Jean's 2006 album Redeemer.

 Lead singer Cory Brandan commented on the new album and the meaning of the title:

 A music video was made for the song "Robots: 3, Humans: 0" which has been featured on MTV2's Headbangers Ball.
 It features the group performing in a room of flying debris and follows the supernatural adventure of a young couple.